 “I love you,” he whispered as his warm mouth hovered inches from mine.

 “I love—,” I began, but halfway through my reply his lips met mine.
-His tongue flickered into my open mouth, and I finished the sentence instead with a soft moan.
 My entire body responded.
 I moved my hips toward him, and his hand moved from my hip to the small of my back, increasing pressure between the parts I longed to have touching, skin on skin.

 We undressed each other effortlessly — like two dancers who have performed the same dance for years, each time with the same passion.
 Free of the restrictive fabrics that moments earlier had separated us, we held each other, enjoying the heat only flesh on flesh can bring.

 “You smell good,” he whispered, nuzzling my neck.
-His chest hair grazed my nipples as he moved to the other side of my neck, stifling any verbal reply I could have given.
-I arched my chest to his as his nuzzles turned into moist kisses.
-He moved his mouth over parts of me that trembled and swelled inside his open mouth.
-My bottom lip quivered as I reached down and laid my hands on his shoulders, applying gentle pressure to let him know he could linger in that particular spot a little longer.
-He responded with a content groan, reminding me that my pleasure brought him pleasure.
+His chest grazed mine as he moved to the other side of my neck, stifling any verbal reply I could have given.
+I arched toward him as his nuzzles turned into moist kisses.

-When he knew I couldn’t hold back anymore, he placed his mouth over mine and joined us effortlessly.
-Within minutes we were rising and falling in a rhythm reserved only for lovers.
-Our breathing synchronized, growing faster, as moans of pleasure escaped our lips.
+Within seconds we were rising and falling in a rhythm reserved only for lovers.
 Our eyes locked as we rose simultaneously.
 The world spun away, and it was just the two of us—locked together in a glorious moment of rapture.
-I closed my eyes briefly in complete utter enjoyment, but as soon as the quivering subsided, I quickly found Mason’s eyes again.
-I didn’t want to miss this moment—this moment when they loudly whispered words no earthly language could ever translate.
+I closed my eyes briefly in complete utter enjoyment, but I quickly found Mason’s eyes again; I didn’t want to miss this moment—this moment when they loudly whispered words no earthly language could ever translate.
 It was my favorite moment.
 Always.

 “Let’s just stay this way forever,” I said, nuzzling deeper into his chest, feeling his soft chest hair against my cheek and knowing I could never bury-in close enough.